arnaudin/arnaudin.github.io/_projects/brightidea-whiteboard.md

 content_layout:
   - section_layout: text
     content: |
-      [Brightidea Whiteboard](https://www.brightidea.com/product/whiteboard/) rounds out the Brightidea idea management platform with native whiteboards for real-time team brainstorming & ideation.
-We have built an all-in-one solution for end-to-end idea management that doesn't exist anywhere else.
+      [Brightidea Whiteboard](https://www.brightidea.com/product/whiteboard/) fills a gap in the Brightidea idea management platform with native whiteboards for real-time team brainstorming & ideation.
+This missing puzzle piece makes Brightidea a unique all-in-one solution for end-to-end idea management.

       **Role:** I served as Product Lead for v1 of Whiteboard, leading a team of backend Rust developers, frontend developers, and designers to deliver this brand-new product on a cutting-edge WebAssembly technology stack.
+I managed the roadmap, development cadence, and product releases.

       Read about the initial launch on the Brightidea blog, [A Better Way To Brainstorm](https://www.brightidea.com/blog/fall-release-2021/), and check out the launch/demo video: